Pardes (exegesis): Exoteric and esoteric in Sod

 Both mystical and rational religious Judaism, however, together rooted in mainstream Rabbinic literature and Mitzvot observance, accepted common truth in Peshat, Remez, and Drush levels of Judaism.
 In this way, Jewish religious esotericism is inseparable from exoteric Judaism.
 Their esoteric meanings did not deny the truth of exotericism, but rather reinforced the need for exoteric Halacha Jewish law and practical observance of the 613 Mitzvot as God's plan in Creation.

 The mystical view of esoteric Sod-Secret as the elite doctrines of Kabbalah also gave conceptual context to Peshat, Remez, and Drush: in the mystical unfolding of the spiritual Four Worlds, each realm corresponds to a level in PaRDeS.
 God's immanence is found at successively descending levels of reality.
 Torah descends from on High, while man ascends the levels of PaRDeS exegesis in Torah from Below.
 In this sense, ascending the four levels of interpretation reveals greater divinity in Torah; the exoteric and esoteric are linked in a continuous chain.
-While rationalists read Rabbinic Aggadah legends metaphorically, kabbalists read them as allusions to Kabbalah.
+While rationalists metaphorically read Rabbinic Aggadah legends, kabbalists read them as allusions to Kabbalah.

 Halacha and Aggadah in Peshat, Remez, Drush

 Within mainstream exoteric classic Rabbinic literature, such as the Talmud and Midrashim, Halacha is Jewish legal discussion and ruling, while Aggadah is Jewish theological/narrative discussion.
-As two approaches in exoteric Judaism, so Peshat-Simple, Remez-Hinted and Drush-Homiletic exegeses methods, which work exoterically, can be used in either Halachic or Aggadic contexts.
+As two approaches in exoteric Judaism, the Peshat-Simple, Remez-Hinted, and Drush-Homiletic exegesis methods, which work exoterically, can be used in either Halachic or Aggadic contexts.